vishaltak/gitlab-development-kit/doc/howto/pry.md

 gdk thin
 ```

-This will kill the Puma/Unicorn server and start a Thin server in its place.
+This kills the Puma/Unicorn server and start a Thin server in its place.
 Once
-the `binding.pry` breakpoint has been reached, Pry prompts will appear in the window
+the `binding.pry` breakpoint has been reached, Pry prompts appear in the window
 that runs `gdk thin`.

 When you have finished debugging, remove the `binding.pry` breakpoint and go
 back to using Puma/Unicorn.
 Terminate `gdk thin` by pressing Ctrl-C
 and run `gdk start`.

-**Note**: It's not possible to submit commits from the web without at least two `puma/unicorn` server threads running.
-Which means when running `thin` for debugging, actions such as creating a file from the web will time out.
+NOTE: It's not possible to submit commits from the web without at least two `puma/unicorn` server
+threads running.
+This means when running `thin` for debugging, actions such as creating a file from
+the web time out.
 See [Use GitLab with only 1 Unicorn worker?](https://gitlab.com/gitlab-org/gitlab/issues/14546)